Governance of the National Bank of Rwanda

 - To perform any other duty as may be assigned to him or her by the Board of Directors.

-The Vice Governor is appointed and dismissed by a Prime Minister’s Order.
-The Vice Governor’s term of office is six (6) years, renewable.
+The Deputy Governor is appointed and dismissed by a Prime Minister’s Order.
+The Deputy Governor’s term of office is six (6) years, renewable.

-The Vice Governor shall assists the Governor in the accomplishment of the latter’s mission and is answerable to him or her.
+The Deputy Governor shall assists the Governor in the accomplishment of the latter’s mission and is answerable to him or her.

-Particularly, the Vice Governor replaces the Governor where the latter is absent or has not yet been appointed.
+Particularly, the Deputy Governor replaces the Governor where the latter is absent or has not yet been appointed.